 - Set limits using short and clear, but not threatening, language.
 For example, “We have to brush our teeth if we want to eat yummy snacks.”

 - Offer options if the situation allows.
 For example, “Do you want to take a bath before or after we read your favorite book?”

 - Use humor and engage your child’s imagination.

-The key is to deal with tantrums consistently.
-If a parent gives in occasionally, but is strict on other occasions, expectations won’t be clear.
-Both parents and all caregivers should be on the same page about how to address tantrums.
+Being consistent is also very important when dealing with a child who is very strong-willed.
+If a parent gives in occasionally but is strict on other occasions, expectations won’t be clear.
+All parents and caregivers should be on the same page about how to address tantrums.